The Gym Rat’s Guide To Gym Chalk

 Applying lifting chalk helps prevent injuries that are sustained from using additional movements unnecessary to the lift.
 Let’s illustrate:

 Let’s say you’re doing a shoulder press, and the barbell is at its highest position above your head.
 If you feel that you’re starting to lose grip, you might try to compensate by bouncing the bar in your palms.
 This puts unnecessary stress on your joints, which, if repeated over a long period, can cause long-term injuries.
-Additionally, doing any unnecessary movements during lifts makes you more prone to breaking form and getting injured by the barbell itself.
+Additionally, doing any unnecessary movements during lifts makes you more prone to breaking barbell form and getting injured.

 Using chalk minimizes the chances of losing your grip.
 In turn, it reduces the risk of injury from trying to sustain your grip.